 Making it clear what you expect from your PA at the start can help to avoid misunderstandings later.

 You should set out what you expect them to do and when.
-This should be in the job description and person specification you used when recruiting for the PA role.
+This should be in the job description and person specification you used to recruit them.

 If you disagree on something, going back to these documents can help.